Tutwiler, Mississippi: History

 Like many other towns in the Mississippi Delta, Tutwiler stakes a claim to being the "birthplace of the blues".
 This is the site where W. C. Handy reportedly "discovered" the blues in 1903, on a train platform in the town.
 Handy had heard something akin to the blues as early as 1892, but it was while waiting for an overdue train to Memphis that he heard an itinerant bluesman (legend says it was a local field hand named Henry Sloan).
 The man was playing slide guitar and singing about "goin' where the Southern cross the Dog", referring to the junction of the Southern Railway and Yazoo and Mississippi Valley Railroad farther south.
 (The Y&D railroad was locally called the "Yellow Dog").
 Handy called it "the weirdest music I had ever heard".
 A Mississippi Blues Trail marker honoring Handy was erected at the site on November 25, 2009.
-The historic marker was paid for by Robert Plant and Robert attended the dedication and gave a speech about the Blues and how he was influenced by Sonny Boy Williamson II.
-Robert Plant said "The first record my mom bought me was by Sonny Boy, I played it until there were no more groves on the record".
+The historic marker was paid for by Robert Plant and Plant attended the dedication and gave a speech about the Blues and how he was influenced by Sonny Boy Williamson II.
+Plant said "The first record my mom bought me was by Sonny Boy, I played it until there were no more groves on the record".
 Sonny Boy's resting place is just at the edge of the Tutwiler City limits.
-Robert and Jimmy Page visit Tutwiler often, it is a wonderful place to connect to the music that changed my life and musical direction, a magic place.
+Plant and Jimmy Page visit Tutwiler often.
+"It is a wonderful place to connect to the music that changed my life and musical direction, a magic place."
 Tutwiler was also the childhood home of bluesmen John Lee Hooker and Frank Stokes.